cozy-labs/cozy-desktop/KNOWN_ISSUES.md

   visible, leaving no other way to access the popover (since we don't bring it up when relaunching the app yet).
 It should work on other GNU/Linux desktops with systray support though.
+* On recent distro releases, the app may not show up on click with TopIcons-Plus.
+Switching back to the original TopIcons extension may fix the issue.
 * Sometimes the systray icon is not visible on Debian Jessie, although the popover still works.
 Please fill separate issues for other distros.
   [details](https://github.com/cozy-labs/cozy-desktop/issues/422)